mongodb/docs/source/includes/fact-readConcern-option-description.rst

-Possible read concern values are:
+Possible read concern levels are:

 - :readconcern:`"local"`.
 This is the default read concern level.